 - Fill a pot with compost.

 - Plant it about 2-3 inches deep in your pot.
 Put the growth buds facing up.
 They look like little nubs on the root.
+(Tropical Permaculture has an article on ginger with pictures of the growth buds if you’re not sure what they are.)

 - Water frequently.
 Keep it moist!